SvenGDK/PS-Mac-Tools/README.md

 | `pkg_merge` | Tustin, aldo-o | https://github.com/aldo-o/pkg-merge
 | `make_fself` | LightningMods, flatz |

-All tools with the exception of 'ffplay' are re-compiled for ARM64 and x86_64 and bundled to a universal MacOS binary using 'lipo'.
+All tools are re-compiled for ARM64 and x86_64 and bundled to a universal MacOS binary using 'lipo'.